 This function is supported by PromQL.

-See also tmin_over_time.
+See also tmin_over_time and max_over_time.

 mode_over_time(series_selector[d]) is a rollup function, which calculates mode for raw samples on the given lookbehind window d.
 It is calculated individually per each time series returned from the given series_selector.
 It is expected that raw sample values are discrete.